Skip to content

 • This option allows to bundle private wheels without pushing to a registry.

-# Regular dependencies, latest version
+# Solve for latest compatible version

 # Specific stable version of a package